edwardj4747/Automated-Approach-to-Dataset-Labeling/readme.md

 also contains a detailed readme with instructions on what the code files are present and how to use them.

+For future interns who are continuing the work, I recommend starting by looking at the following folders.
+        * `CMR_queries`: contains code to extract features from the sentences
+        * `explicit_citation_label`: contains code to find explicit mentions of dataset short names/DOIs and citations that are likely to reference datasets
+        * `data/json`: almost any data file you could want regarding relationships between datasets, platforms, instruments, dois,...etc exists here

+I also uploaded (to a second private GitHub to which Irina has the link), the cermfiles I created from all the PDF papers as well as the text files I used.

 I want to
 * Convert PDFs into Text Files
     * This is done using the [Cermine package](https://github.com/CeON/CERMINE).